Prevent Icing from Bleeding

 Then, apply the next color of icing.
 Guess what?
 It worked.
 So I tried it on the edge of white icing.
 After it dried, I added black icing and held my breath.
 It worked also.
-I even sat the cookie on the counter in my kitchen and left if for 3 weeks and there wasn’t any bleeding at all.
+I even set the cookie on the counter in my kitchen and left if for 3 weeks and there wasn’t any bleeding at all.
 I was amazed.
 Then, I decided to make cookies to eat to see if I could taste the light corn syrup.
 I did taste it on a few of the cookies so I made another batch and used less syrup.
 It was perfect.

 If you look closely you can see that the icing that is outlining the bottom of the ice cream is bleeding a little.
 It is because I piped the outline onto the lines of the cone and it didn’t have corn syrup on it.
 S0me of the sprinkles are bleeding as well.
 There isn’t any bleeding where the base coats are touching because of the corn syrup stopped it.
-Ta Da!!
+Ta-Da!!
 That is my tip for you.
-Sorry it took a week for me to share it with you.
+Sorry, it took a week for me to share it with you.

 Now I want to tell you about my company last week.
 My grandson stayed with me because his mom and dad were away on a mission trip.
-It has been a long time since I spent a week with a two year old and I forgot how fun it was.
+It has been a long time since I spent a week with a two-year-old and I forgot how fun it was.

-We went to the zoo and hung out with the elephants, lions, tigers and bears!
+We went to the zoo and hung out with the elephants, lions, tigers, and bears!
 Oh my!